pycontribs/pyrax/docs/autoscaling.md

 ## The Scaling Group
-The **Scaling Group** is the basic unit of Autoscaling.
-It determines the minimum and maximum number of servers that exist at any time for the group, the cooldown period between Autoscaling events, the configuration for each new server, the load balancer to add these servers to (optional), and any policies that are used for this group.
+The **scaling group** is the basic unit of Auto Scale.
+It determines the minimum and maximum number of servers that exist at any time for the group, the cooldown period between scaling events, the configuration for each new server, the load balancer to add these servers to (optional), and any policies that are used for this group.

 ### Listing Your Scaling Groups
-The `list()` method displays all the Scaling Groups currently defined in your account:
+The `list()` method displays all the scaling groups currently defined in your account:

     print au.list()